25 Interesting Facts About ANZAC Day

 1. What’s In A Name

-ANZAC stands for Australian and New Zealand Army Corps, and the term ANZAC is protected under Australian law.
-This means that the word cannot be misused, and permission to use it must come from the Minister for Veterans’ Affairs.
+ANZAC stands for Australian and New Zealand Army Corps.
+The term “ANZAC” is protected under Australian law, meaning it can’t be used freely for commercial purposes without permission from the Minister for Veterans’ Affairs.

 2. A Century For ANZACs